awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/logging-using-cloudtrail.md

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials\.
-+ Whether the request was made with temporary security credentials for a role or federated user\.
++ Whether the request was made with temporary security credentials for a role or federated IAM user\.
 + Whether the request was made by another AWS service\.

 For more information, see the [CloudTrail userIdentity element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.